aislaih/Captutor/README.md

 ## Problem:
-_**How might I design a STEAM toy to help young learners better prepared for the uncertain future of the 21st century?**_
+_**How might I design a STEAM toy to help young learners be well-prepared for the uncertain future of the 21st century?**_

 STEM is an alternative educational approach that is being used in some schools today to better prepare student from Kindergarten-grade 12 for uncertain futures of the 21st century.
 However, the reality is that this approach is not very inclusive for girls and boys from diverse groups.
 In order for future generations to get a fair chance at having an enjoyable life in the 21st-century economy, an emphasis needs to be put on STEAM education approaches.
 This can be achieved by adding the arts into STEM.
 This includes concepts such as storytelling and maker education.